How to Get Disney's Simba's Pride GameBreak Working on Modern Windows

-We all know that games based on films are generally awful.
+It's no secret that games based on films are often terrible.
 But Disney have actually released some classic games over the years, such as Hercules, Aladdin, and The Lion King.

 Simba's Pride GameBreak is a little-known addition to this list of gems.
 Believe it or not, I first discovered it when the "Cub Chase" minigame was distributed inside cereal boxes - a sales technique that clearly worked, as I ended up buying the whole cereal range to collect all the CDs!